Selim I: Personality

 By most accounts, Selim had a fiery temper and had very high expectations of those below him.
 Several of his viziers were executed for various reasons.
 A famous anecdote relates how another vizier playfully asked the Sultan for some preliminary notice of his doom so that he might have time to put his affairs in order.
-The Sultan laughed and replied that indeed he had been thinking of having the vizier killed, but had no one fit to take his place, otherwise he would gladly oblige.
-A popular Ottoman curse was, "May you be a vizier of Selim's," as a reference to the number of viziers he had executed.
+The Sultan laughed and replied that indeed he had been thinking of having the vizier killed but had no one fit to take his place, otherwise he would gladly oblige.
+A popular Ottoman curse was "May you be a vizier of Selim's!" in reference to the number of viziers he had executed.

-Selim was one of the Empire's most successful and respected rulers, being energetic and hardworking.
+Selim was one of the empire's most successful and respected rulers, being energetic and hardworking.
 During his short eight years of ruling, he accomplished momentous success.
 Despite the length of his reign, many historians agree that Selim prepared the Ottoman Empire to reach its zenith under the reign of his son and successor, Suleiman the Magnificent.

-Selim was also a distinguished poet who wrote both Turkish and Persian verse under the nickname Mahlas Selimi; collections of his Persian poetry are extant today.
+Selim was bilingual in Turkish and Persian, with the Ottoman literary critic Latifî (died 1582) noting that he was "very fond of speaking Persian".
+He was also a distinguished poet who wrote both Turkish and Persian verse under the nickname Mahlas Selimi; collections of his Persian poetry are extant today.

+In a letter to his rival, Shah Ismail I, while equating himself with Alexander, Selim calls Ismail the "Darius of our days".
+Paolo Giovio, in a work written for Charles V, says that Selim holds Alexander the Great and Julius Caesar in the highest esteem above all the generals of old.